ddsoriano/denise-helper/autoemail/README.md

 ## Additional Scripts

 Since we have to iterate multiple times, the solution we did is we created a new Python script that runs the `make` commands `NUM_RUN` times.
-This is the **autoemail.py** script.
+This is the **wrapper.py** script.
+It also renames all the folders per iteration and per dataset.

+The wrapper is then called by another script called **autoemail.py** which zips the submission folder and can automatically send the email to notify that you are done.

 To run:

 	python autoemail.py <NUM_RUN>